Counseling & Art Therapy Technical Standards

 4. Properly use art materials and tools for art making, including but not limited to, drawing implements, brushes, clay tools, glue guns, etc.

-5. Physical stamina sufficient to complete the rigorous course of didactic and clinical study, which may include prolonged periods of sitting, standing and/or rapid ambulation.
+5. Physical stamina sufficient to complete the rigorous course of a didactic and clinical study, which may include prolonged periods of sitting, standing, and/or rapid ambulation.

 5.0 Behavioral And Social Attributes Technical Standard